 Students with external funding will need approval from their funding body before accepting employment as college lecturers, Junior Research Fellows or in other similar posts.
 In all such cases both student and supervisor must act in accordance with the rules of the funding body.
-Any ESRC-funded students must consult the ESRC Studentship Officer at the Social Sciences Division to check whether the proposed employment contradicts the terms of their ESRC studentship.
+Any ESRC-funded students must consult the ESRC Studentship contradicts the terms of their ESRC studentship.